What’s the Difference Between Wasps and Bees?

 On the other hand, the wasp suspends their nests from tree branches, roof eaves, and overhangs.

-The nests here look like paper mache with distinctive grooves on them.
-Wasp constructs their nest out of the mud and weathered wood.
+The nests here look like paper mache with distinctive grooves.
+The wasp constructs its nest out of mud and weathered wood.

 The wood is chewed and mixed with their saliva to form a papery substance to build large nests.